 You should always go with BLE Secure Connections (modules 4.2+), as they offer default protection from passive eavesdropping and add secure pairing methods — a passkey or numeric comparison — to protect devices from man-in-the-middle attacks.
 You can also choose OOB pairing to avoid transmitting sensitive data over BLE altogether.

-With years of professional software development experience and numerous successful projects behind our back, Lemberg is a reliable partner in creating complex IoT systems and devices.
+With years of professional software development experience and numerous successful projects behind our back, Lemberg Solutions is a reliable partner in creating complex IoT development systems and devices.

 If you have an idea you’d like to discuss, just contact us.
 We’d love to chat and hear what you have to say.